BlakeFrei/campaign-learn.en/help/acs/designing-content/email-designer/integrations-with-the-adobe-creative-cloud.md

 The video explains what is required to enable the Dreamweaver integration and how to create and edit content for Adobe Campaign Standard using Dreamweaver.

 >[!VIDEO](https://video.tv.adobe.com/v/23121?quality=12)
+*How to use the Dreamweaver Integration in Adobe Campaign (02:37 min)

 ## Creative Cloud SDK integration